jop-software/auto-issue-link/README.md

     <p>Link new Pull Requests with existing Issues by the branch name.</p>
 </div>

+## What is does?

+This action allows you to automatically link new Pull Requests with existing Issues based on the branch name.
+If a branch name contains an issue number (e.g., `feature/1234-new-feature`), the action will link the corresponding issue (e.g., issue #1234) to the newly created Pull Request.

 ## Inputs

 | Name    | Description                                 | Default               |